DICE (company)

 EA Digital Illusions CE AB (trade name: DICE) is a Swedish video game developer based in Stockholm.
 The company was founded in 1992 and has been a subsidiary of Electronic Arts since 2006.
 Its releases include the Battlefield, Mirror's Edge and Star Wars: Battlefront series.
 Through their Frostbite Labs division, the company also develops the Frostbite game engine.

 History

 Foundation and early years (1992–2000)

 Digital Illusions was founded in May 1992 by Olof "Olle" Gustafsson, Markus Nyström, Fredrik Liljegren and Andreas Axelsson, four friends and former members of The Silents, a demogroup that developed for Amiga systems.
 The four studied at Växjö University, thus DICE was established in Växjö.

 Expansion (2000–2004)

 In 2000, DICE acquired developer Refraction Games (developers of Codename Eagle).
 From the acquisition, DICE inherited the in-development Battlefield 1942.
 Patrick Söderlund, who had founded Refraction Games in 1997, subsequently joined DICE as chief executive officer.
 This was followed with the merger of Sandbox Studios in April 2001.
-Sandbox Studios added 50 employees to DICE's staff, amounting to 150 total employees.
+Sandbox Studios added 50 employees to DICE's staff, amounting to 150 total employees, with the studio being renamed as Digital Illusions Canada.
 In September 2004, DICE also merged with Trauma Studios in New York City.
 Trauma Studios employed nine people at the time.